ral-facilities/datagateway-api/README.md

 # API Versioning

 This repository uses semantic versioning as the standard for version number incrementing, with the version stored in `pyproject.toml`.
-There is a GitHub Actions workflow (`release-build.yml`) which runs when main is updated (i.e. when a pull request is merged).
-This uses [python-semantic-release](https://github.com/relekang/python-semantic-release) to determine whether a release needs to be made, and if so, whether a major, minor or patch version bump should be made.
+We uses [python-semantic-release](https://github.com/relekang/python-semantic-release) to determine whether a release needs to be made, and if so, whether a major, minor or patch version bump should be made.
 This decision is made based on commit message content.